 There have been more fire deaths in sheltered accommodation that we would expect and we have worked in collaboration with Registered Providers to protect vulnerable adults in these types of properties.
-We will be running a Registered Provider conference in early 2024 to help share best practice in this area.
+We ran a Registered Provider conference in April 2024 to help share best practice in this area.